 Introduction to country-by-country reporting

-In this report, we disclose our country-by-country report (CbCR) data for 98 of the 99 countries and locations in which we have a taxable presence.
-Where country-by-country report data is not available for this report, we have provided information from our Payments to Governments Report alone1.
+In this report, we disclose our country-by-country report (CbCR) data for 99 countries and locations in which we have a taxable presence and where we report financial figures.
+Where CbCR report data are not available for this report, we have provided information from our Payments to Governments Report [A].

-We share more information about our presence and purpose in each country, as well as relevant financial data which help determine Shell’s overall tax and economic contribution.
+We share more information about our presence and purpose in each country and location, as well as relevant financial data which help determine Shell’s overall tax and economic contribution.

-Shell has a taxable presence in 99 countries and locations and is assessed for tax by the authorities in each of them.
-The nature of our business varies within countries.
-In many locations, we have more than one kind of activity.
+The nature of our business varies and we can have more than one kind of activity wherever we are present.
 Under OECD rules, CbCR is prepared using aggregated financial data.
 It is therefore not always possible to draw conclusions about a single entity, business or venture.

-This report shows aggregated country data for entities that are consolidated or proportionally consolidated in the 2018 Annual Report and Form 20-F. We also include data for the Shell share of non-consolidated joint ventures and associates.
-This data is reported in the country where the entity holding the shares is based.
+This report shows aggregated country data for entities that are consolidated or proportionally consolidated in the Annual Report and Accounts 2020.
+We also include data for the Shell share of non-consolidated joint ventures and associates.
+These data are reported in the country where the entity holding the shares is based.

-The financial information taken from our consolidated group reporting system has been prepared under Shell's general financial controls.
-Our CbCR report has not been subject to an external audit, statement or opinion.
+The financial information taken from our consolidated Group reporting system has been prepared under Shell’s general financial controls.
+CbCR reports are not subject to an external audit, statement or opinion.

 The OECD requires certain data to be included in CbCR.
 See below for definitions of the key country-by-country reporting terms.

-Revenues are disclosed as a split between those from related parties and those from unrelated parties.
-For CbCR, unrelated parties would include non-consolidated joint ventures and associates for the purposes of our 2018 Annual Report and Form 20-F.
+Revenues are disclosed as a split between those from related parties and those from third parties.
+For CbCR, third parties would include non-consolidated joint ventures and associates for the purposes of our Annual Report and Accounts 2020.

-Related-party revenues include transactions between consolidated group entities.
-An example of related-party revenues would be where our Trading organisation buys oil or gas from our Upstream organisation and sells it to our Downstream organisation.
+Third-party revenues include sales of products, interest income, dividend income and other income.
+Related-party revenues include transactions between consolidated Group entities.
+For example, related-party revenues arise if our Trading organisation buys oil or gas from our Upstream organisation and sells it to our Downstream organisation.

-Within one country or location, many of these related-party transactions may occur, as Shell entities buy and sell, or provide and receive services, to each other.
-Shell includes all these transactions in our aggregated CbCR data.
-For example, feedstock could be sold to a refinery, refined and then processed further in a chemical plant, which is then traded by Shell, all within one country or location.
+Within one country or location, many of these related party transactions may occur, as Shell entities buy and sell goods, or provide and receive services, to or from each other.
+Shell includes all these transactions in its aggregated CbCR data.
+For example, feedstock could be sold to a refinery, refined and then processed further in a chemical plant before being traded by Shell.
+This can occur within one country or location.
 In this case, each of these sales between different entities would be counted as related-party revenues.
-These can be large amounts.
+These can represent large amounts.

 Profit before tax

-This includes corporate income tax paid in 2018.
-In some cases, this may include payments made in relation to previous years as tax payments are often made in arrears.
-It also includes withholding tax accrued.
+This includes corporate income tax paid in 2020.
+In some cases, this may include payments made in relation to previous years or future years as tax payments are often made in arrears or in advance.
+It also includes accrued withholding taxes on dividend, interest and royalty payments to Shell entities.
+It does not include withholding taxes collected by Shell on dividends paid to shareholders.

-This is the amount of corporate income tax for 2018 recorded as current-year tax in Shell’s consolidated statement of income.
+This is the amount of corporate income tax for 2020 recorded as current-year tax in Shell’s Consolidated Statement of Income.
 This also includes withholding tax accrued.
-It does not include prior-year adjustments or deferred tax.
+It does not include prior-year adjustments, deferred tax or provisions for uncertain tax liabilities.

 The OECD rules require aggregated data, including for stated capital.
 This means that when a holding company invests in a subsidiary, which then invests in another subsidiary, all within the same country, each of those investments is counted and aggregated.